thehatter8/thehatter8.github.io/README.md

       * `sudo mv snort3-community.rules /somedir/snort3/build/src/snort3-community.rules`

-  * Now we look for snort.lua
+  * Now we look for snort.lua and snort_defaults.
+This should be under

+    * `/somedir/snort3/build/src/lua`

+  * but you can check this to make sure by doing a quick

+    * `sudo find / -name snort.lua`

+    * `sudo find / -name snort_defaults.lua`

+  * It doesn't really matter where they are as you call them on the command line, but inside each lua file they are expecting a specific location.
+Let's get into that now.